BrutPitt/imGuIZMO.quat/readme.md

 <p><br></p>

-## How to use imGuIZMO.quat to manipulate an object with 4 code lines
+## How to use imGuIZMOquat

-To use **imGuIZMO.quat** need to include `imGuIZMOquat.h` file in your code.
+How to use **imGuIZMO.quat** in your code to manipulate an object need to include `imGuIZMOquat.h` file in your code.
 ```cpp
 #include "imGuIZMOquat.h"
 ```
-You can think of declaring declare an object of type `quat` (quaternion), global or static or as member of your class, to maintain track of rotations:
+You can think of declaring an object of type `quat` (quaternion), global or static or as member of your class, to maintain track of rotations:

 ```cpp
 // For imGuIZMO, declare static or global variable or member class quaternion